Solving today’s challenges requires ecological literacy—an understanding of the patterns and principles that underlie all living systems.

 Your Room: Nature

 A camping package is built into your ELIP tuition at no extra charge.
-Your payment will be $2995 total for 4 weeks minus any early registration discount available when you confirm your attendance in the program.

 During ELIP you will have a tent platform in a designated camping area along with the rest of your classmates.
 You will need to provide your own tent and all appropriate camping gear.
 Stoves, campfires, and recreational vehicles are not allowed on campus.
 Gender-specific bathhouses with showers are located nearby your tentsite.